-On Windows 10, starting with version 1809 (October 2018 Update), the Screen Sketch app has been repurposed to become the new default experience to take screenshots.
+On Windows 10, starting with version 1809 (October 2018 Update), the Snip & Sketch app has been repurposed to become the new default experience to take screenshots.

 How to take screenshots using Print Screen key